bhardwajNihal/Excalidraw-clone/README.md

     - initialize a simple ws instance

 7. complete the http routes for signup, signin and room-creation.
+  - Authmiddlware using jwt.
   - jsonwebtoken for authentication as of now. (cookies becomes complex, currently just focusing on workflow, logics and building muscle memory for building projects using monorepo)

+  # Defining common modules:
+    - in packages/common-configs.
+    - configuring env variables, db connection function, auth middleware, etc. >> in one place, exporting them to reuse accross different app.
+    - export them from src/index.ts
+    - configure tsconfig and package.json - add scripts, dependencies, and root and outdir.

+    - add the common package as the dependency in the app using it.
+    - run pnpm install in that app directory
+    - import in the file and use,
+    - import from dist, once the build is done